 Architect, Machine Learning

-Ramesh received his PhD in Computer Science from MIT, specializing in machine learning applied to medical imaging.
-He has a BS in Computer Science from UC Berkeley.
+Ramesh has a PhD in Computer Science from MIT, specializing in machine learning applied to medical imaging; he has a BS in Computer Science from UC Berkeley.